Deeper than DEEP: A Spectroscopic Survey of $z>3$ Lyman-$\alpha$ Emitters in the Extended Groth Strip

 In December 2022 CEERS observed high-redshift galaxies, detecting faint emission from galaxies out to $z = 4-6$ using the NIRSpec multi-object spectrograph.
 Two galaxies targeted during these NIRSpec observations were also found in this catalog, with agreeing redshifts.
 Emission lines from these {\textit{JWST}} observations will allow for analysis of gas conditions in galaxies at much higher redshift than previously studied.
 Together with our DEIMOS observations, we can start to measure the correlation between the dependence on Ly$\alpha$ emission with important galaxy conditions at $z > 4$.
 As demonstrated in \S\ref{subsec:compare}, these measurements together could also lead to further characterization of Ly$\alpha$ velocity offsets for galaxies at $z = 3-6$.

 Given the importance of spectroscopic measurements of galaxies at $z > 4$ in the EGS field, we are currently working on additional ground-based observations in collaboration with the Web Epoch of Reionization Lyman-alpha Survey (WERLS; PI: C. Casey and J. Kartaltepe).
-The ongoing program, which was allocated time in 2022A/B and 2023A/B, is targeting the EGS Field with Keck/LRIS and Keck/MOSFIRE with the goal of detecting Ly$\alpha$ emitters at the latter half of the EOR ($5.5 < z < 8$; see the preliminary catalogs from O. Cooper et al. in prep for Keck/MOSFIRE observations and Urbano Stawinski et al. in prep for the Keck/LRIS observations).
-This future work will expand upon the efforts of this paper and significantly add to known $z > 4$ galaxies in the EGS.
+The ongoing program, which was allocated time in 2022A/B and 2023A/B, is targeting the EGS Field with Keck/LRIS and Keck/MOSFIRE with the goal of detecting Ly$\alpha$ emitters at the latter half of the EOR ($5.5 < z < 8$; see the preliminary catalogs from \citealt{cooper_2023} for the Keck/MOSFIRE observations and Urbano Stawinski et al. in prep for the Keck/LRIS observations).
+This future work will expand upon the efforts of this paper and significantly add to known galaxies at $z > 4$ in the EGS.